AslanGarVal/event-ticket-crud-app/README.md

 The '*' method is overridden to define the mapping of a whole case class to a row of its corresponding table.

 ### DatabaseConnection
+The DatabaseConnection object simply contains the Database instance that is generated from reading the application.conf file provided which includes all the connection info required to communicate with the external Postgres database.

+### Main
+The Main module contains the main methods for writing and reading case classes and table rows.